Books we want: The perfect dungeon planner (plus three dungeon planners: A review)

 The verdict

 Should you buy it?
 If you’re making a labyrinth, sure!
-Whether you go for PDF or print, the cost is low enough to give this planner a shot without much dithering.
+Whether you go for PDF or print, the cost is low enough to give this planner a shot without dithering.

 Dungeon Crafter’s Sketch Book (for any game system)